 Away from Dentistry, Gordon has served as Chairman of Aberdeen Round Table 100 and as President of the Rotary Club of Aberdeen.
 He is a Paul Harris Fellow, a diplomat of El Rotario de la Asuncion, Guatemala and a holder of a Rotary International’s Award for International Service.
 He has been Company Secretary and a Director of several local charities and served for seven years as a lay member to the Scottish Social Services Council’s Disciplinary and Tribunals Committee.
 He enjoys his regular games of golf at Deeside Golf Club but is happy to admit that he plays with more enthusiasm than skill.

 He is married to Myra and they have a son and daughter, both of whom are married.
 They have a total of four grandchildren, three in Banchory and one in Bosnia.
 Gordon and Myra continue to enjoy travelling independently to the lesser known parts of the world whenever possible.

 Membership of The Royal Northern and University Club is by nomination

-The Club has two main categories of membership: Ordinary and Country.
-Eligibility for Country membership which has a lower subscription rate, is available for Members when their residential and business address are outwith a 30 mile radius of Aberdeen.
-A further category, Junior membership, is available for those between the ages of 21 and 30.
+The Club has two main categories of Membership: Ordinary and Country.
+Eligibility for Country Membership which has a lower subscription rate, is available for Members when their residential and business address are outwith a 50 mile radius of Aberdeen.
+A further category, Junior Membership, is available for those between the ages of 21 and 30.